nottpty/coinpurse/README.md

 ### How to run

-You can run the program by click Main.java
+You can run the program by Main.java

 ### Example of program